 This website is progressing to the Web Content Accessibility Guidelines (WCAG) 2.0 (WCAG 2.0) Level AA, a technical standard from the World Wide Web Consortium (W3C).
 WCAG 2.0 explains how to make web content more accessible and user friendly for all people.

-The Department of Immigration and Border Protection is committed to providing websites that are accessible to the widest possible audience, regardless of technology or ability.
+The Department of Home Affairs is committed to providing websites that are accessible to the widest possible audience, regardless of technology or ability.
 TIS National plays a key role in the Australian Government's aims to achieve fairer and more accessible government services and programs through its Access and Equity strategy.

 Downloading documents on our website